 - Mix them until they combine and form a ball.

 - Cut the chilled butter into small pieces.

 - Put the butter and flour in an electric food processor.
 Use the pulse function to mix them until it forms bridges and strands.

-- Spread a large piece of cling film on the table top, sprinkle with some plain four.
+- Spread a large piece of cling film on the tabletop, sprinkle with some plain flour.